Foriegnerllins192/DataWaves/public/admin/README.md

-# DataWay Admin Panel
+# DataWaves Admin Panel

-This is the admin panel for the DataWay mobile data purchase application.
+This is the admin panel for the DataWaves mobile data purchase application.

 ## Features
 - Dashboard with statistics